by Julie Coiro

 The best part is that a new round of QuadBlogging was begun in January of 2012 and registration is still open–if you have a class blog already, simply fill in the form at the homepage and get started!
 The website also provides a link to Feb 29th–The World’s Biggest Blogging project at http://feb29th.net/–which will celebrate Leap Year with one day of posts from all over the planet.
 Don’t pass up these exciting writing opportunities for your students–join today and get involved!

-Julie Coiro is assistant professor in the School of Education at the University of Rhode Island.
+Julie Coiro teaches in the School of Education at the University of Rhode Island.